JustDamad/Data-Analysis-Portfolio/README.md

 ---

 ### 🎯 Career Goal
-To secure my **first Data Analyst role** and continue growing my skills in a tech-driven environment — locally and internationally.
+To secure my **first Data Analyst role** and continue growing my skills in a tech-driven environment (locally and internationally).

 ---